riakau/CPU_Scheduler/README.md

 # CPU Scheduler for OwlTech

 ## **Project Overview**
-This project is designed to demonstrate CPU scheduling techniques to make the OwlTech.
+This project is designed to demonstrate CPU scheduling techniques to update the existing OwlTech infastructure.
+The options were to edit existing code or create all of the code from scratch.
+We did a complete coverhaul.
 ## **Usage**
 - **SRTF**: Shortest Remaining Time First - Simulates a CPU scheduler that incorporates a scheduler that schedules based on the processes burst length.
 - **EDF**: Earliest Deadline First - Simulates a CPU scheduler that incorporates a scheduler that schedules based on the processes deadline value.